pocomane/brewed-in-the-apocalypse/bita.md

 discussion with emself, acting both like scenarist and protagonist.

-When a scenarist is needed (e.g. because required by a protagonist move or because a scenarist move was triggered directly), the last protagonist that was speaking became the voter, and will ask "Who will be the scenarist?".
+When a scenarist is needed (e.g. because required by a protagonist move or because a scenarist move was triggered directly), the last player that was speaking as protagonist became the voter, and will ask "Who will be the scenarist?".

 Any player except the voter can say "I will do" and continue as scenarist, just give to all the time to propose emself, if em want to.
 In case multiple player